arvindydv/e-state/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/arvindydv/swiggy
+1. Clone the repository: git clone https://github.com/arvindydv/e-state
-2. Navigate to the project directory: cd swiggy
+2. Navigate to the project directory: cd e-state
 3. Install dependencies: npm install
 4. Start the development server: npm run dev
 5. Open your web browser and visit http://http://localhost:5173 to view the application.